olaokoroafor/FoodFriends/README.md

 * User can see map screen with pointers to nearby favourited restaurants
 * User is suggested people to follow on entering app
-* User can also see globally liked restaurants via toggle
+* User can also see globally liked restaurants
-* User can comment on a restaurant (pictures possible)
+* User can comment on a restaurant
 * User can see restaurant comments
 * User will receive push notifications when near liked restuarants